Anthony Spencer (American football)

-Anthony E. Spencer II (born January 23, 1984) is a former American football outside linebacker who played nine seasons in the National Football League (NFL) for the Dallas Cowboys and New Orleans Saints.
-He played college football at Purdue University and was drafted by the Cowboys 26th overall in the 2007 NFL Draft.
+Anthony E. Spencer II (born January 23, 1984) is an American former professional football player who was a linebacker for nine seasons in the National Football League (NFL) for the Dallas Cowboys and New Orleans Saints.
+He played college football for the Purdue Boilermakers and was selected by the Cowboys in the first round of the 2007 NFL draft with the 26th overall pick.

-Early years
+Early life

 Spencer played high school football at Bishop Luers High School in Fort Wayne, Indiana.
 Spencer was a 3-year starter playing nose guard and fullback.
 At fullback, he dominated in the backfield and ran for more than 600 yards, averaging a solid 9.1 yards per carry.
 By the time Spencer was through, he ended his high school career by setting team records in tackles and sacks.
 A diverse athlete, Anthony lettered in both football and basketball, and this helped him get accepted to Purdue University.

 Spencer was a two-time All-state selection and three-time all-area and all-conference selection while playing in the Summit Athletic Conference.
 He was named the Indianapolis Star's Defensive Lineman of the Year as a senior, when his team went undefeated and won the 2002 Class 2A state championship.

 In his 3 years as a starter, Spencer and the Luers team lost a total of 3 games.
 In addition to the 2002 championship, Luers lost two games on their way to the 2000 Class 2A championship, and their only loss in 2001 came in the 2001 Class 2A championship game.

 Spencer committed to Purdue University on July 8, 2003.
 He also had FBS scholarship offers from Michigan State.